jasonmkfu/the-readability-sql-style-guide/Style Guide.md

 ## FROM
 Because there is only ever one table/view that follows the `FROM` keyword, the table/view is placed on the same line rather than on a separate line.
 ### <span style="color: green">A. Good</span>
-* The `FROM` keyword should include the table name on the same line.
-It should NOT be placed on its own line.
+* The `FROM` keyword should include the table name on the same line and should NOT be placed on its own line
 <pre>
 SELECT
       CU.Name